 Director Robin Campillo also directed the gay-themed Eastern Boys and the Natalie Portman/Lily-Rose Depp period drama Planetarium, and co-wrote The Class, which won the Palme d’Or in 2008.
-He’s up for the honor again this year with 120 Battements par Minute, which is also eligible for the festival’s Queer Palm, which recognizes LGBT-themed films.
+120 Battements par Minute also took home the Grand Prix, the second-most prestigious prize of the festival, and this year’s Queer Palm, which recognizes LGBT-themed films.

-While there’s not a slew of other queer movies coming to Cannes, the festival will screen new works from gay directors Todd Haynes and John Cameron Mitchell.
+While there wasn’t a slew of other queer movies at Cannes, the festival did screen new works from gay directors Todd Haynes and John Cameron Mitchell.

 Haynes directs Michelle Williams and Julianne Moore in Wonderstruck, an adaptation of Brian Selznick’s illustrated novel exploring parallel narratives about two hearing-impaired children set 50 years apart.
 In Mitchell’s How to Talk to Girls at Parties, Nicole Kidman stars as an alien touring the galaxy.
 Kidman previously starred in Mitchell’s 2010 film, Rabbit Hole.